Ashik155/User_input_and_API_v1_react/README.md

     * 2 Components as of now : searchbar and App
     * Search bar is class based componenent as we want to use state.
     * Added some semantic ui styling things....

+4. Making Controlled component by the use of State instead of using callbacks for conventional props like onChange, onSubmit and so ...